Nikon D3400 vs Ricoh GR II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3400 and Ricoh GR II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GR II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3400 does not offer wifi capability.
+In contrast, the D3400 does not provide wifi capability.

 The GR II is a recent model that features in the current product line-up of Ricoh.
-In contrast, the D3400 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D3400 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Ricoh websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D3400 and the Ricoh GR II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.